NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/02_cmake.md

 **Make Note:** What version of `cmake` is running in your environment?

-The `cmake` version number is split into three parts, seperated by periods.
+The `cmake` version number is split into three parts, separated by periods.
 The first is called the _major_ version, the second the _minor_ version, and the third is called the _patch_ number.
 These make up a system known as [semantic versioning](https://semver.org/) which we will discuss more in a later